allure-framework/allure-csharp/Allure.Net.Commons/README.md

 #### Explicit step management

 > [!NOTE]
-> Use the functions below only if lambda steps doesn't suit your needs.
+> Use the functions below only if lambda steps don't suit your needs.

 * `StartStep(string): void`
 * `StartStep(string, Action<StepResult>): void`